mtxslv/ml-course-EEC2318/on-feature-engineering.md

 Pay attention to data drift between training-test environments.
 Since scaling needs global statistic, if they changes significantly, they won't be useful anymore.

+## Discretization

+Discretization (a.k.a. quantization or binning) turns a continuous feature into a discrete one by creating buckets and putting samples in it.
+This way, instead of havint to learn an infinite range (or large amount of categorical possibilities), it will instead focus on learning only a handful of categories.

 # Best Practices Summary

 - For missing data: at first try to input them (median, mean, or mode).
 If too many rows are missing in a col, you might drop the feature.
 Check how this decision affects the model's metrics and keep in mind possibility of bias, noise or leakage.
 - Before feeding data to models, scale them to similar ranges.
 If data is skewed, you can log-transform them.
 And at last, keep checking for statistics in prod to be sure they do not differ too much from training data's.
+- Discretization may not help that much.
+But it may be important to know it exists.